Octavius-Dante/Tetra-Proxima/CAPM-DAY-4/Readme.md

 ## Function
 </br>
-This has return value and it is used to perform an action and returns the value in a business logic
+This has return value and it is used to perform an action and returns the value in a Business logic
 </br>

 </br>